ConceptaNjolima/MyTNTResources/Week 1/Intro to Git.md

      * Look at the changes in GitHub, check out the branches and commits
      * Look at the changes in SourceTree, check out the branches and commits
      * Look at the source control tab in VS Code, check out the file diffs
-3. By the end of the lesson you should a repository that shows a history of changes, branches, merges.
+3. By the end of the lesson you should have a repository that shows a history of changes, branches, merges.
 4. If you get stuck or discover something cool, share it with a neighbor.

 ## Stretch